 variable.
 DO NOT scale it. - The

 can be moved on the Y and Z axis.
-The actor’s root seems to usually be in the corner or towards the centre of a doors threshold.
+The actor’s root seems to usually be in the corner or towards the centre of a doorways threshold.

 - Doors should NOT be scaled, instead you should select the